 - Residential sheds manufactured of plastic or rubber, 68 sq. ft. or less in area.
 However, they must comply with zoning setbacks and must be moved and secured if there is the threat of a tropical storm.

-- Residential solar mats for residential pool heating (PV or other kinds of solar heating requires a permit).
+- Residential solar blanket for residential pool heating (PV or other kinds of solar heating requires a permit).

 - Asphalt or gravel driveways (must be individually reviewed; may require a Right-of-Way Permit).